Pair Go is a fun and interesting way to play Go

 Rules - Pair Go is something special

+behaviour and attitude.
 The environment for the event should be pleasant and

 tie recommended for the men).
 In order to encourage good dress, a Best Dressed

 prize is traditionally awarded at all Pair Go events.